andlzanon/list-aware-explanations/README.md

 - `k_list`: Top K items to generate explanations to evaluate on offline metrics.
 Separate numbers with space.
 E.g.: 1 3 5 10

-- `users`: User to generate only explanations to.
+- `n_users`: User to generate only explanations to.
 Recommendations will be generated to all users

 - `rows`: Rows on the grid to generate the NDCG-2D.